-- Low Fares (Child Fares extended to under 19s on Nottingham City Transport, trentbarton and Robin Hood). - An Advanced Quality Partnership Scheme for the city centre (Euro VI emission standard, revised stop departure caps). - 88% of all vehicles which are Euro VI or biogas (100% compliance required for vehicles boarding and alighting in City Centre, buses currently being retrofitted which were disrupted by Covid, so compliance delayed for Victoria Bus Station until early 2022).
+- Robin Hood Card, Multi-Operator ticket for Bus and Tram - Contactless Payment with Multi Operator Bus and Tram from Autumn 2021. - 8 Park and Ride sites (2 bus & 6 tram based) circling the city on key radial routes. - Low Fares (Child Fares extended to under 19s on Nottingham City Transport, trentbarton and Robin Hood). - An Advanced Quality Partnership Scheme for the city centre (Euro VI emission standard, revised stop departure caps). - 88% of all vehicles which are Euro VI or biogas (100% compliance required for vehicles boarding and alighting in City Centre, buses currently being retrofitted which were disrupted by Covid, so compliance delayed for Victoria Bus Station until early 2022).